The Intent-Led Pipeline System for Tech Vendors

 Where this breaks down in the real world

 Most teams who read this playbook will understand it.
-Some will even agree with it.
-Very few will actually run it consistently for more than three weeks.
+Very few will run it consistently for more than three weeks.

 Nobody owns the whole thing